YellowJacketLinux/LFS/README.md

 to 12.3.x) would have to take place at the next GLibC bootstrap.

 The YJL GCC packaging will always include the c,c++,ada, and d compilers that are required to build newer versions of themselves.
-Fortran, Go, and Objc/Objc++ will be made available *except* for in the `1.core` package repository.
+FORTRAN, Go, and Objc/Objc++ will be made available *except* for in the `1.core` package repository.